 Bahía San Luis Gonzaga was incredible, with its huge sand beach, blue water, and great fishing!
-On the way home, my dad wanted to check out another place Andy had mentioned, Agua de Chale.
-A place named for a well dug in the early 1900s by one “Charley Chinaman” [according to Marion Smothers in her 1993 book, Vintage Baja].
+On the way home, my dad wanted to check out another place Andy had mentioned, Agua de Chale, which was named for a well dug in the early 1900's by a man named Charlie.
 Andy had promised a beautiful camping location and fantastic fishing.
 The road to it was at the sulfur mine, he said.
 Well, we missed the correct road as we would soon discover.
 We got onto a seldom-used-road to Percebú, just north of the sulfur mine.
 Percebu back then was a commercial fishing camp.
 We were shown what they took from the sea, including hacha clams and an octopus, whose tentacle was applied to my mom’s arm so she could feel the suction cups!
 Funny what I can remember so long ago!

 Percebú was interesting, but we wanted to get to Agua de Chale.
 The next trip south was specifically to do just that, and we succeeded.
 We found cabañas made of ocotillo, brush, and cardboard to provide shade that were big enough to park your vehicle or trailer into.
 They were built on a beautiful sand beach that went for miles in both directions.
 The camp was the property of Luis Castellanos Moreno, a very entrepreneurial Mexican individual.
 Luis spoke some English and he was very friendly.
 Luis desired to make his place into a popular camp for American fishermen.
 We went back to Agua de Chale again and again, as often as possible.
 The fishing was outstanding, and the beach was perfect.
 Exploring by Jeep, we found a shallow bay just over a mile north.
 We called it “The Lagoon” and at high tide it was the best place to go fishing!